Bounga/i18n-float/README.md

 Description
 -----------

 [Ruby](http://www.ruby-lang.org) gem to use with [Rails](http://www.rubyonrails.org).
 I18nFloat allows your users to use format number like "1 200,84" in forms.
-ActiveModel Float attributes don't care anymore if you like commas or dots!
+ActiveRecord Float attributes don't care anymore if you like commas or dots!

 Features: